digital-asset/daml/docs/source/daml-repl/index.rst

 The ``--ledger-host`` and ``--ledger-port`` parameters point to the host and port your ledger is running on.
-In addition to that, you also need to pass in the name of a DAR containing the templates and other definitions that will be accessible in the repl.
+In addition to that, you also need to pass in the name of a DAR containing the templates and other definitions that will be accessible in the REPL.

 You should now see a prompt looking like